BRIEF-Power Grid Corp enters into loan agreement with Asian Development Bank

 NEW YORK, May 26 U.S. stocks ended little changed on Friday ahead of a holiday weekend, though major indexes snapped a two-week streak of losses.

-* Loan agreement with Asian Development Bank for amount not exceeding US$ 500 million for part funding of projects Source text: bit.ly/2moLku4 Further company coverage:
+* Says loan agreement for part funding of transmission projects associated with solar power parks Source text: bit.ly/2nJvOKi Further company coverage:

 NEW YORK, May 26 U.S. stocks ended little changed on Friday ahead of a holiday weekend, though major indexes snapped a two-week streak of losses.